Technigo/js-project-movies/README.md

 - Save liked movies using localStorage
 - Pagination or infinite scroll

 © 2025 Movies App.
-All Rights Reserved. | Developed & Designed by Ricardo Nicolau
+All Rights Reserved. | Developed & Designed by DevByRico